Jenny's story

 How has gender diversity changed in financial services during your career?

 When I first attended industry conferences, I often found I was the only woman in the room.
-However, over the years, I have witnessed a significant shift towards greater gender diversity.
+Over the years, I am pleased to have witnessed a significant shift towards greater gender diversity.

 Today, there are noticeably more women at such events and in financial services, which is a positive development.